jacobobryant/biff/docs/01-tutorial/00-build-a-chat-app.md

 who created the community (i.e. the admin).
 The admin can also add RSS subscriptions to channels, so new posts will be displayed.

-We'll leave a handful of features unimplemented, so after you finish the tutorial, you can get some practice implementing them on your own.

 All the code can be found
 [on GitHub](https://github.com/jacobobryant/eelchat).